ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 ## 17.12.24

-I have try to create prototype and there were some irror and now i am trying to solve those error.
+I have try to create prototype and there were some error and now i am trying to solve those error.
 Maybe next week i gonna show some output.

 ## 18.12.24 **LAB Meeting**